ORCID/public-data-sync/README.md

 ## Q&A

-1. How do I get a set of credentials to get the data dump?
++ How do I get a set of credentials to get the data dump?

-A. TBD
+TBD

-2. How long does the sync process takes?
++ How long does the sync process takes?

-A. That will depend on you hardware configuration and the bandwidth you have, however, the process could be faster by increasing the (number of concurrent elements)[http://docs.aws.amazon.com/cli/latest/topic/s3-config.html] we sync at the same time
+That will depend on you hardware configuration and the bandwidth you have, however, the process could be faster by increasing the (number of concurrent elements)[http://docs.aws.amazon.com/cli/latest/topic/s3-config.html] we sync at the same time